PyBioProx/PyBioProx.github.io/index.md

 - To try different PyBioProx parameters and see the effect on object detection, save and close the preview 'mask' images, change the parameters and press 'Preview' again.

-**8** Once you are happy with the object detection, click 'Run'.
+**9**: Once you are happy with the object detection, click 'Run'.

-**9** PyBioProx will then process all the .tif images in the folder.
+**10**: PyBioProx will then process all the .tif images in the folder.

 - PyBioProx will create two .png image files (for mask 1 and 2) showing object detection (middle slice if analysing a Z-stack image) .png files will be saved to the input folder.
 - For each image, PyBioProx will create two .csv files named 'distance_table_your-filename' and 'stats_table_your_filename'.
 - The 'distance_table' files show all PD measurements for each detected object.
 PD measurements from the same object appear on the same row.
 - The 'stats_table' files are generally more useful.
 They provide the PD<sub>mean</sub>, PD<sub>min</sub> and Hausdorff Distance for each object in the analysed image.
+PD measurements from the same object appear on the same row.
-- Averaging the PD<sub>mean</sub> values from the '0 % and 90 % colocalisation' test images then identifies the
+- Averaging the PD<sub>mean</sub> values then identifies the average proximity of red objects to blue objects in each image.
+Using the parameters in this example:
+  - The average red object in the 0 % CBS image has a PD<sub>mean</sub> proximity to blue objects of 3.56 pixels.
-average proximity of red objects to blue objects in each image.
+  - The average red object in the 90 % CBS image has a PD<sub>mean</sub> proximity to blue objects of 0.64 pixels.

 # Installing the Python Module

-**JEREMY TO CHECK THIS** The PyBioProx python module is distrubuted on PyPI and can therefore be installed using the following commmands: `python pip install PyBioProx` (command line), or `conda install pybioprox` (anaconda prompt).
+**JEREMY TO CHECK THIS** The PyBioProx python module is distrubuted on PyPI and can therefore be installed using the following commmands: `python pip install pybioprox` (command line), or `conda install pybioprox` (anaconda prompt).

 # Using the PyBioProx Python Module